-Substance abuse among those aged 50 or older is a growing health problems in the U.S., affecting up to one fifth of the total senior population.
+Substance abuse among those aged 50 or older is a growing health problem in the U.S., affecting up to one-fifth of the total senior population.
 And because of seniors’ unique health issues, as well as a lack of awareness on both the part of the medical community and the public at large, coming up with solutions to their problems requires more strategizing than for people of other ages.

 The Rise of the Senior Population

 Census estimates maintain that the senior population will reach 80 million by 2050.
 Of course, most of that growth is occurring already, as the number of adults over 65 is growing by an average of almost three percent annually.
 In 1990, 13 percent of Americans were over 65; by 2030, that same group will account for more than 20 percent of the total U.S. population, according to the U. S. Bureaus of the Census.

 Seniors and Drug Abuse